Clemapfel/jluna/docs/manual.md

 Base["println"]("hello julia");
 ```

 In this expression, we create a named proxy to the Julia-side variable `Base.println`.
-We then use the proxies call operator ,`operator()`, to call the proxy as a function with the argument `"hello julia"`.
-This argument is a C++-side string. jluna implicitly boxes it to a Julia-side string, then the result as the argument for the call of the variable the named proxy is managing: `Base.println`.
+We then use the proxies call operator ,`operator()`, to call the proxy as a function with the argument `"hello julia"`, which is a C++-side `std::string`. jluna implicitly boxes it to a Julia-side `String`, which is then used as the argument for calling the Julia-side `println`.

 ### Proxy Inheritance

-Many of jlunas classes are actually proxies, because they **inherit** from `jluna::Proxy`.
+Many of jlunas classes not named `jluna::Proxy` are actually still proxies, because they **inherit** from `jluna::Proxy`.

 > **C++ Hint**: Inheritance is not the same as subtyping in Julia.
-If class A inherits from class B, then A has access to all non-private member and member functions of B. A can furthermore be `static_cast` to B, and any pointer to A can be directly treated as if it was a pointer to B.
+If class `A` inherits from class `B`, then `A` has access to all non-private member and member functions of `B`. `A` can furthermore be `static_cast` to `B`, and any pointer to `A` can be directly treated as if it was a pointer to `B`.

-Therefore, any of these classes provide all of the same functionalities of proxies, along with a some additional ones.
-The next few sections will introduce `jluna::Proxies` "children", which all have a more specialized purpose.
-It is important to keep in mind that both the concepts of named and unnamed proxies, as well as the implied behavior also applies to all of these classes.
+Therefore, any of these classes provide the same functionalities of proxies, along with some additional ones.
+The next few sections will introduce `jluna::Proxies` "children", all of which have a more specialized purpose.
+It is important to keep in mind that both the concepts of named and unnamed proxies and their implied behavior also apply to all of these classes.

 ---